basharatphd/basharatphd.github.io/_pages/labroster.md

   - /resume/
 ---
 {% include base_path %}
-### ***2023-02-21:*** Notice to Prospective Researchers and Students
+### ***2024-04-21:*** Notice to Prospective Researchers and Students
-I will be on sabbatical leave during Fall 2023 and Spring 2024.
+I am on sabbatical leave until mid-August 2024.
 Therefore, I will NOT be recruiting any students to join my team during that period.
-The earliest that I will be looking for students to join my team will be to join during Fall 2024.
+The earliest that I will be looking for students to join my team will be to join during Spring 2025.

-Please do not email me with requests and questions about joining my research program, because I will not be at Rensselaer Polytechnic Institute during that period.
+Please do not email me with requests and questions about joining my research program, because I will not have available funding to support additional students.

+---
 # Current Researchers and Students @ALSETLab

-## Research Scientist (i.e. Senior Researchers)
+## Research Scientists (i.e. Senior Researchers)
 - Since Spring 2020: [Dr. Tetiana Bogodorova](https://www.linkedin.com/in/tetiana-bogodorova-ph-d-20711763/) working on machine-learning applications and multi-domain modeling for energy systems.

 ## Post-Docs
 - None, ;-(

 ## PhD Students
+- Since Spring of 2024: [Md.
+Nazmul Hassan Chowdhury](https://www.linkedin.com/in/md-nazmul-hassan-chowdhury/), working on power electronic systems for multi-district energy hubs.
+- Since Fall of 2023: [Mohtarima Medha](https://www.linkedin.com/in/mohtarima-medha-7a0506176/), working on analysis of embedded HVDC links in a synchronous dispatch region.
-- Since Spring 2023: Srijita Bhattacharjee, working on multi-domain modeling for grid-interactive district energy systems.
+- Since Spring 2023: [Srijita Bhattacharjee](https://www.linkedin.com/in/srijitabhattacharjee/), working on multi-domain modeling for grid-interactive district energy systems.
 - Since Spring 2022: [Hao Chang](https://www.linkedin.com/in/hao-chang-346b05156/) working on testing and identification of Inverter-based resources.
-- Since Spring 2019: [Fernando Fachini](https://www.linkedin.com/in/fernando-fachini-541399154/) working on multi-domain modeling for grid-interactive district energy systems.

 ## MSc Students
 - Since Fall 2021: [Md.
-Shamimul Islam](https://www.linkedin.com/in/mdshamimulislam/) working on power system modeling.
+Shamimul Islam](https://www.linkedin.com/in/mdshamimulislam/) working on power system modeling (on leave of abscense).

 # Visitors
 - None, ;-(

+---

 # Other Current Students and Researchers outside of RPI
-## Current Researchers I (co) supervise and collaborate with at other institutions:

-- [Paul Verrax](https://www.linkedin.com/in/paul-verrax-1611b7a6/) is working on system identification for power system applications at [SuperGrid Institute](https://www.supergrid-institute.com/).
-Co-supervised with Dr. [Abdelkrim Benchaib](https://www.linkedin.com/in/abdelkrim-benchaib-12987a32/)

 ## Current Students that I (co) supervise in other institutions:
-- [Gianni Bakhos](https://www.linkedin.com/in/gianni-bakhos-24723770/) is working on stability and control of AC/DC grids at [SuperGrid Institute](https://www.supergrid-institute.com/).
-Co-supervised with Prof. [Seddik Bacha](https://www.linkedin.com/in/seddik-bacha-23b436145/) of [Grenoble University](https://www.linkedin.com/school/universit%C3%A9-grenoble-alpes/) and Dr. [Abdelkrim Benchaib](https://www.linkedin.com/in/abdelkrim-benchaib-12987a32/).
 - [Maxime Baudette](https://www.linkedin.com/in/maxime-baudette-a1944125/) working on Synchrophasor-Based Model Validation,Calibration and Control Optimization of Power Networks, former main developer of the [OpeinIPSL.org](http://openipsl.org), among many many [other things...](https://github.com/maximebaudette).
 Software Engineering Associate at the [Energy Technologies Area](https://eta.lbl.gov) of [Lawrence Berkley National Lab](https://www.lbl.gov).
-- [Jan Lavenius](https://www.linkedin.com/in/jan-lavenius-3a6a0595/) working assisted input and state estimation from PMU data [(sample paper)](https://ieeexplore.ieee.org/document/8481338), and many machine learning things.

 ---

-# Former Team Members
+# Former Members

 ## Visitors
 - 2019: [Dr. Tetiana Bogodorova](https://apps.ucu.edu.ua/en/personal/tetiana-bogodorova/) from the Faculty of Applied Sciences of the [Ukranian Catholic University].
 Worked on [Reinforcement Learning using Modelica](https://arxiv.org/abs/1909.08604).